barryCFlynn/Pixel_Perfect/README.md

 Increased Awareness: Customers are immediately informed of any ongoing discounts, which can lead to increased sales.
 User-Friendly: The notification is prominently displayed, ensuring that users do not miss out on any potential savings.
 By incorporating this feature, the platform enhances user experience and promotes sales by clearly communicating discounts to potential buyers.

+### Newsletter Signup Feature
+#### Overview

+The Newsletter Signup feature allows users to subscribe to our newsletter directly from the site.
+This feature ensures users stay updated with the latest news, updates, and special offers from Pixel Perfect.
+The signup form is easily accessible from the navigation menu under "My Account," making it convenient for both new and existing users to subscribe.
+It uses the built in email featrue of Django to send a custom email in templates/emails.

 # Models